wbgdao/whitebeakgang.github.io/content/posts/wbg-live-on-cock-talk.md

 The [Coop Collective](https://coopcollective.io) will be featuring WhiteBeakGang this Sunday on the [Cock Talk Podcast](https://www.youtube.com/channel/UC3YfNW0BMe-qaavWOj-Kp8Q).

 There will be giveaways and special surprises for those that tune in live!

+Remember that you will need to follow both [@WhiteBeakGang](https://twitter.com/@WhiteBeakGang) and [@cocktalkderby](https://twitter.com/@cocktalkderby) on twitter and join the [WBG Discord](https://discord.gg/4DhfT6Dnqg)

 Read below for more details on the event and how to qualify!
 Don't miss out!